cthlbrennan/exorcist-priest-game/TESTING.md

 ## Compatibility

-The compatibility of all six pages of the website have been tested on different browsers including Google Chrome, Microsoft Edge and Mozilla Firefox.
+The compatibility of both pages of the website have been tested on different browsers including Google Chrome, Microsoft Edge and Mozilla Firefox.

 <details>
 <summary> Click here to see Compatibility with Google Chrome </summary>